Division Chief: Joseph Gaut, MD, PhD

 Barnes-Jewish Hospital, St. Louis Children’s Hospital, Siteman Cancer Center and the Mallinckrodt Institute of Radiology, all located at Washington University Medical Center, provide a volume of case material that is necessary for residents to learn to diagnose the entire spectrum of human disease.
 The faculty’s expertise and commitment to resident education, coupled with daily teaching conferences and one-on-one sign-out, ensure that trainees are able to take full advantage is of the educational opportunities provided by the wide-ranging case material.

-Further evidence of the focus on resident and fellow education is provided by the Washington Manual of Surgical Pathology, the Division’s response to the immediate needs of trainees who never seem to have enough time to get it “all done.”
-The fact that the list of contributors to the Manual includes not only faculty members but also a number of residents and fellows emphasizes that surgical pathology at Washington University has always been a collaborative venture between faculty and trainees.
+In response to the immediate needs of trainees who never seem to have enough time to “get it all done,” the division created the Washington Manual of Surgical Pathology.
+The fact that the list of contributors to the manual includes not only faculty members but also a number of residents and fellows emphasizes that surgical pathology at Washington University has always been a collaborative venture between faculty and trainees.

 In addition to a strong foundation in morphologic-based diagnosis, the training program also provides thorough training in the ancillary techniques that are essential components of modern surgical pathology.
-Immunohistochemistry, flow cytometry, electron microscopy, and molecular genetic testing are fully integrated into the diagnostic activities of the Division, and the practical use of ancillary diagnostic techniques is emphasized in teaching conferences and during sign-out.
+Immunohistochemistry, flow cytometry, electron microscopy, and molecular genetic testing are fully integrated into the diagnostic activities of the division, and the practical use of ancillary diagnostic techniques is emphasized in teaching conferences and during sign-out.

 At the end of their Anatomic Pathology training, residents are well prepared for a position as a practicing general pathologist.
 However, many trainees choose to pursue additional subspecialty training.
 The Division of Anatomic Pathology at Washington University offers numerous clinical fellowships.

-View AMP Division contact information.
+Division contact information